joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-3.md

 We went from bare status codes to structured, informative error responses.
 Our API now validates URLs before storing them and gives clear feedback when something goes wrong.

-The pattern we used — a custom error struct with `IntoResponse` and `From` implementations — is a common one in Axum applications.
+The pattern we used, a custom error struct with `IntoResponse` and `From` implementations, is a common one in Axum applications.
 It scales well as your app grows because adding new error types is just a matter of adding another constructor method.

 In the next part of this series, we will add authentication with API keys and middleware so that not just anyone can create short URLs.